Despite Facebook’s crackdown, activists still plan to protest white supremacy this weekend

 Facebook said the “Resisters” page, which organized the “No Unite the Right 2” event, recruited real activists who “unwittingly helped build interest in” the event” and posted information about transportation, materials, and locations so people could get to the protests.”

 Yet, according to Green, that’s not the case.
 “All the content [on the event] was created by us,” she says.
 “It wasn’t a case of another account used all of our work… We took over this event page and have been responsible for all of the organizing.”
 Facebook’s decision, she says, “disconnected us from 2,000 people.”
-It also impacted the DC groups because “we’ve had to field so many requests we’re not Russian bots.”
+It also impacted the D.C. groups because “we’ve had to field so many requests we’re not Russian bots.”

 “At the end of the day,” she goes on, “white supremacists are still organizing.”
 So activists around the country are continuing to fight back, claiming that this is just another example of Facebook hampering a local political movement.
 “There is a history,” says Green, of Facebook targeting certain groups associated with the left and anti-racist movements as not in line with its community standards.
 “These white nationalist accounts,” she says, “they are not taking down.”

-For now, Green and her fellow activists are working on last-minute preparations for both a counter-protest and a civil disobedience demonstration planned on August 12 in Washington, DC.
+For now, Green and her fellow activists are working on last-minute preparations for both a counter-protest and a civil disobedience demonstration planned on August 12 in Washington, D.C.

-“The action is going to happen with our without Facebook,” says Green.
+“The action is going to happen with or without Facebook,” says Green.